garthmortensen/BetterCryptoBureau/03_Elaboration/README.md

 # BetterCryptoBureau

-## Elaboration Part 2 - Refine user stories, sequence diagram
+## Elaboration Part 2 - Refine user stories, sequence plantuml

 *2022.10.25, 100 pts = 25%*

-1. Given Elaboration Part 1 classes, create a play/narration/sequence diagram for each user story.
+1. Given Elaboration Part 1 classes, create a play/narration/sequence plantuml for each user story.

 2. When starting a user story, move it to Refining.
 Max one story/person in Refining.